elearning-ostfalia/moodle-qtype_proforma/README.md

 ## Features

 - Java code can be checked with JUnit and Checkstyle
-- submission as file upload, input from editor or export from an external repository (version control system)
+- various submission formats:

+    * editor with programming language support such as syntax highlighting or automatic indentation
-- submission file upload with more than one file
+    * file upload (for more than one file)
-- syntax highlighting in editor
+    * external repository (version control system)
 - code snippet as starting point for student
 - immediate feedback for students (optional)
 - supported programming languages are only limited by the available grader back-ends

 ## Screenshots